Mbombela: History

 San rock art and Iron Age archaeological evidence indicate the area has a long history of human habitation.
 Construction for the Mpumalanga legislature revealed farming settlements, storage pits, burial sites, and pottery ranging from the 6th to 17th century.
 The presence of cattle bones at the Riverside site is thought to be evidence that early Nguni practices of labola originated in eastern South Africa.

-The city was founded in 1895 by three brothers of the Nel family who grazed their cattle around the site in the winter months.
-During the Boer War, Nelspruit served briefly as the seat of government for the South African Republic, an independent Boer republic (not to be confused with the Republic of South Africa).
+The city was founded in 1895 by three brothers of the Nel family who grazed their cattle around the site in the winter months; the name is pronounced /ak/, and derives from their surname and an Afrikaans term meaning, 'stream that is dry in the summer'.
+During the Boer War, Nelspruit served briefly as the seat of government for the South African Republic, an independent Boer republic.

 The settlement was a key stopover for the Eastern Railway built by the Netherlands-South African Railway Company in the late 19th century which ran from the newly discovered Witwatersrand goldfields to Delagoa Bay in Portuguese East Africa (modern-day Maputo, Mozambique).
 The discovery of gold in Mpumalanga, such as at Pilgrim's Rest and Barberton, encouraged further development.

 The history of Nelspruit occurred along segregated lines.
-Under apartheid’s policy of separate development, Black people were forcibly removed from the town to Lekazi, Kanyamazane, and other outlying areas as menial labour reserve.
+Under apartheid's policy of separate development, Black people were forcibly removed from the town to Lekazi, Kanyamazane, and other outlying areas as menial labour reserve.
 In the early 1970s, Nelpark was formed as a Coloured district and Valencia Park as a South Asian area in the town.
-Youth centres, public amenities, and schools such as Nelspruit Laerskool were reserved for the town’s white population.
+Youth centres, public amenities, and schools such as Nelspruit Laerskool were reserved for the town's white population.